 - Traits to add to the Victory Display: Creature, Forest, Orc, Undead, Dungeon

-- What to look out for: A lot of starting threat in the staging area at the beginning of the game.
+- What to look out for: There is a lot of starting threat in the staging area at the beginning of the game.
 Being one hero down and having limited access to allies means that early progress is difficult.
-Objectives will actively harm you when attached to heroes, but are required to progress.
+Objectives will actively harm you when attached to heroes but are required to progress.
 Some nasty enemies can come out very early.
-Final boss-fight against Nazgul needs to be over quickly, else you are discarding heroes rapidly.
-Some low engagment cost enemies can surprise stealth-decks.
+The final boss fight against Nazgul needs to be over quickly, or else you are discarding heroes rapidly.
+Some low-engagement cost enemies can surprise stealth-decks.

 - Any changes from the original cards?: Yes, there are a few cards in the encounter deck that have gotten an errata since the first release of the game.
 For a full list, see this link.
 One of the larger changes was that the Nazgul no longer can be trapped in a Forest Snare.

-The start of this quest is one that you are going to see quite often.
-That’s because you need quite a bit of luck in order to stand a fighting chance, especially in lower player counts.
+The start of this quest is one that you will see quite often.
+That’s because you need quite a bit of luck to stand a fighting chance, especially in lower player counts.
 To start the game, find the three objective cards, and place them in the staging area in any order.
-You then put the Nazgul of Dol Guldur aside, out of play, before resolving the Guarded keyword on each of the objectives.
+You then put the Nazgul of Dol Guldur aside, out of play, before resolving the Guarded keyword on each objective.
 To do this, shuffle the encounter deck and reveal the top 3 cards.
 Those three encounter cards go to the assigned objective.
 If you happen to reveal a treachery through this effect, resolve it as normal before discarding it (you can also cancel the effects).
-Enemies and/or locations attach to the objectives and must be defeated in order to be able to claim the objective.
-Locations must be explored, either by making it the active location and exploring it organically, or by clearing it in the staging area with location control.
+Enemies and/or locations attach to the objectives and must be defeated to claim the objective.
+Locations must be explored, either by making it the active location and exploring it organically or by clearing it in the staging area with location control.
 Enemies must be defeated in any way you can before the objective can be claimed.
-All of the encounter cards guarding the objectives will add their threat to the staging area, which means that there are certain nasty cards that can make the early game difficult.
+All of the encounter cards guarding the objectives will add their threat to the staging area, which means that certain nasty cards can make the early game difficult.